Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

     ```

     **CAUTION:** The modular coolant distribution unit \(MDCU\) in a liquid-cooled HPE Cray EX2000 cabinet (also referred to as a Hill or TDS cabinet) typically receives power from its management
     cabinet PDUs.
-If the system includes an EX2000 cabinet, **do not power off** the management cabinet PDUs, Powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and
+If the system includes an EX2000 cabinet, then **do not power off** the management cabinet PDUs; powering off the MDCU will cause an emergency power off \(EPO\) of the cabinet and
     may result in data loss or equipment damage.

-1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout-tagout procedures for the site.
+1. (Optional) If a liquid-cooled EX2000 cabinet is not receiving MCDU power from this management cabinet, then power off the PDU circuit breakers or disconnect the PDUs from facility power and follow lockout-tagout procedures for the site.

 ## Next step